Skip to content

 Research

 My research sits at the intersection of cognitive accessibility, self-concept formation, and intergroup behavior.
 I study how people construct mental representations of themselves and others, what makes certain properties cognitively accessible, and how that accessibility shapes judgment.
-Adjacent lines of work cover collective narcissism, revenge motivation, and moral emotions.
+Adjacent lines cover collective narcissism, revenge motivation, and moral emotions.
+Alongside the substantive psychology, I’ve worked on methodological questions — how to analyze complex behavioral data and draw defensible conclusions from imperfect signals.

 Building Products